pingcap/docs/develop/dev-guide-use-stale-read.md

 ## Session level

-To support reading historical version data, TiDB has introduced a new system variable `tidb_read_staleness` since v5.4.
-It is used to set the range of historical data that the current session is allowed to read.
+To support reading historical data, TiDB has introduced a new system variable `tidb_read_staleness` since v5.4. you can use it to set the range of historical data that the current session is allowed to read.
 Its data type is `int` and its scope is `SESSION`.

 <SimpleTab>
 <div label="SQL">